-Among shape-memory polymers, the most studied for elastocaloric proposes is natural rubber [32], where adiabatic temperature changes of up to 12 K were measured at very small stresses (up to 2 MPa), however, its main disadvantages for practical elastocaloric applications are poor thermal (heat transfer) properties and in particular, very high required strains (up to 600 %), which makes application of elastocaloric polymers very unpractical.
+Among shape-memory polymers, the most studied for elastocaloric proposes is natural rubber [33], where adiabatic temperature changes of up to 12 K were measured at very small stresses (up to 2 MPa), however, its main disadvantages for practical elastocaloric applications are poor thermal (heat transfer) properties and in particular, very high required strains (up to 600 %), which makes application of elastocaloric polymers very unpractical.

-A recent comprehensive review on elastocaloric alloys can be found in [33].
+A recent comprehensive review on elastocaloric alloys can be found in [34].

-1.3 Elastocaloric devices
+1.3 Elastocaloric Devices

-In recent years, concurrent with the research and development in elastocaloric materials, a significant progress was made in the design and development of the elastocaloric cooling/heat-pumping devices [34-42] and the corresponding numerical models [43-47] for simulation and optimization of their performance.
+In recent years, concurrent with the research and development in elastocaloric materials, a significant progress was made in the design and development of the elastocaloric cooling/heat-pumping devices [35] to [45] and the corresponding numerical models [46] to [49] for simulation and optimization of their performance.
 In general, the proposed concepts of elastocaloric devices can be divided into two main groups: